Khloe Kardashian, Tristan Thompson, Lamar Odom Meet Up Ends In A Fight

 Perhaps this is why 32-year-old Kardashian attempted to get the two men together to ease the tension between them.

-According to Radar Online, what was supposed to be a peaceful conversation turned into a nasty showdown and Tristan Thompson and Lamar Odom had to be physically separated.
+According to Radar Online, what was supposed to be a peaceful conversation turned into a nasty showdown, and Tristan Thompson and Lamar Odom had to be physically separated.

 The star of Keeping Up With the Kardashians apparently wanted to keep on good terms with her ex-husband Lamar Odom, whom she divorced after he struggled with a drug addiction and cheated on her throughout their marriage.